djannot/ecs-p3/apis/apis.md

 ### S3 versioning

-This feature is available in the standard S3 API.
+> This feature is available in the standard S3 API.

 Applying a retention to an object is the best way to protect data against accidental (or malicious) modifications and deletions.

-But if the application needs to modify objects, this is not a viable solution.
+If the application needs to modify objects, this is not a viable solution.
 In this case, using S3 versioning is recommended.

 ECS supports S3 versioning for buckets created with FS access disabled.